w3f-community/asylum-item-nft/pallets/asylum-core/README.md

 # Asylum Core Pallet

-A simple, secure module for dealing with Asylum `Templates` and `Items`
+A simple, secure module for dealing with Asylum `Templates` and `Items`.

 ## Overview